stefanodixon-ux/webMAN-MOD/_Projects_/wm_proxy/README.md

 a GET request is constructed and the http request is sent to webMAN's web server using the loopback IP address 127.0.0.1 on port 80.

-If webMAN's web server is not running, the message "webMAN not ready!" is displayed.
+If webMAN's web server is not running, the proxy tries to mount the file using Cobra commands.
+Only certain file types are supported.
+Other the message "webMAN not ready!" is displayed.

+Type file types that can be mounted directly by the proxy:
+- Games if JB folder format (GAMES and GAMEZ)
+- PS3ISO (non-split)
+- PS2ISO (non-split)
+- PS2 Classics
+- PSXISO
+- BDISO
+- DVDISO
+- ROMS

+Type file types that CANNOT be mounted directly by the proxy are:
+- Remote network files (ps3netsrv)
+- External ISO stored in exFAT / NTFS /ext2/3/4
+- multi-part ISOs
+- PSPISO
+- GAMEI
+- Auto-CONFIG for PS2ISO and PS2 Classics
+- PS2 Cue/CCD and PS1 CCD cuesheets are not supported

 ## Credits